boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ## The Apps

 This repo includes a number of deployable apps.
-The project builds them all, sequentially.
-Exclude apps from the build process by commenting out their `add_subdirectory()` lines in the top-level `CMakeLists.txt`.

 ### App One: App-Keyer